 - Instant Pot Pork Adobo

 Instant Pot Mung Bean Stew or Monggo Guisado

-- 1 tbsp virgin coconut oil
+- 1 tablespoon virgin coconut oil

-- ½ onion, diced
+- ½ onion diced

-- 1 cup mung beans
+- 1 cup mung beans rinsed

 - 3 cups water

 - 1 pack malunggay or moringa leaves (or 2 cups spinach)